 - You are diagnosed with a specific disorder

 And remember, even if you have an LTC in Texas, there are still places you are unable to go with a firearm — like churches, hospitals, amusement parks, and schools.
 Make sure you fully know the Texas CHL laws before you make a habit of taking your firearm everywhere with you.

 If you’re still feeling a little iffy about Texas concealed carry laws, don’t hesitate to contact us.
 With one of the best Houston DWI lawyers, Mark Thiessen, on our team, we are the perfect resource to have in your back pocket (unlike your gun).

-For more information, give us a call at 713-864-9000, fill out an online request for a free consultation, or check out some of our other DWI resources.
+For more information, fill out an online request for a free consultation, or check out some of our other DWI resources.

 - DWIs and Jobs

 - Examples of Police Entrapment

 - Car Accidents: Determining Fault by Location of Damage

 - Interesting Facts About Marijuana